bakito/adguardhome-sync/README.md

 ### Setup of initial instances

-New AdGuardHome instances are automatically installed.
+New AdGuardHome replica instances can be automatically installed if enabled via the config autoSetup.
 During automatic installation, the admin interface will be listening on port 3000 in runtime.

 To skip automatic setup